 With a little extra help from an electric bike, the trip is manageable in one day, but many people prefer to do it over two days.

 ABOUT THE ROUTE: On the stretch between Sunndalen and Eikesdal, the road is gravel and asphalt, with a total length of about 70 km.
 It was originally an access road for constructing dams at Aursjødammen.
 Driving the Aursjøvegen road by bus, motorhome or caravan is not recommended.
 The route between Sunndalen and Eikesdalen is 55 kilometres from toll station to toll station.

 The trip starts at the water's edge.
 With the fjord behind you, head up the road and navigate the 180-degree hairpin bends that are surrounded by mighty mountains.
 Anne Stine from Contrast Adventure describes the trip as follows:

-- You start at the fjord and then cycle up Litjdalen valley.
+- You start at the fjord in Sunndal and then cycle up Litjdalen valley.
 There are steep mountains all the way up to the plateau before you reach Torbudalen valley.
 It's lovely and flat here, with beautiful views and surroundings – a true high-mountain landscape.